The Lancet OCTOBER 17, 2009

 Comparator

-Conventional mechanical ventilation with crossover to ECMO
+Conventional mechanical ventilation (with optional ECMO crossover)

 Endpoint